-This is a pattern of eating a specific amount of fats, proteins and carbs for 5 days, during this time calories are also restricted.
-The FMD states that on day one 34% carbs, 10% protein and 56% fat should be eaten, on the remaining days 47% carbs, 9% protein, and 44% fat are eaten.
+This is a pattern of eating a specific amount of fats, proteins and carbohydrates for 5 days, during this time calories are also restricted.
+The FMD states that on day one 34% carbohydrates, 10% protein and 56% fat should be eaten, on the remaining days 47% carbohydrates, 9% protein, and 44% fat are eaten.
 Calories are restricted to around 34-54% of daily energy requirements.
 This pattern of eating is recommended every 3-6 months.

 Fasting mimicking ketogenic diet